 Brain injuries can be caused by a variety of factors.
 Blunt head trauma or oxygen deprivation are two of the most common.
 In some cases, medical mistakes may be to blame.
 Brain injuries can be suffered in pregnancy and childbirth due to improper diagnosis, treatment or complications during delivery, for example.
 There are a host of other medical conditions that if not properly diagnosed or treated, can lead to brain injury.
-If you suspect a medical mishap caused a brain injury in you or a loved one, let an experienced Atlanta, Georgia brain injury attorney review the facts and help gauge whether you may have a medical malpractice claim.
+If you suspect a medical mishap caused a brain injury in you or a loved one, let an experienced brain injury attorney review the facts and help gauge whether you may have a medical malpractice claim.
 Anesthesia errors are also known to cause traumatic brain injuries.What is the Medical Malpractice Law in Georgia?

-If you suffered a brain injury as a result of medical malpractice, a brain injury attorney can discuss what legal elements you’ll need to prove.
+If you suffered a brain injury as a result of medical malpractice, an Atlanta medical malpractice attorney can discuss what legal elements you’ll need to prove.
 Medical malpractice is a type of negligence.
 To prove it, you must show that doctor or other medical professional fell below a recognized standard of medical care which then caused your injury.
 Not all medical mistakes rise to the level of medical malpractice.
 Courts look to whether that standard of reasonable care was followed.
 As your attorney can explain, malpractice cases generally require the testimony of an expert witness to prove what care the doctor should have provided.The Use of Expert Witnesses Help to Provide Proof in Brain Injury Cases in Georgia

 Again, malpractice requires proof that your doctor failed to follow a reasonable standard of care.
 In general, lay people are not qualified to render an opinion about that standard in court.
 Rather, a medical expert is required.
 One of the principal tasks of a personal injury lawyer is to help secure a respected medical expert who can testify about the treatment you received and how it fell below the standard of care and caused your injuries.What Types of Damages are Recoverable in Georgia in a Brain Injury Case?

 Like other negligence cases, if your injuries were caused by no fault of your own, you may be entitled to compensation aimed at making you whole.
 Unfortunately, if you or a loved one suffered a significant brain injury, you may never be whole again.
 The law permits monetary compensation.
 Things like medical bills, lost wages and pain and suffering are potentially recoverable.
 Proving your damages will likely require copious medical documentation, written opinions by your expert witness as well as testimony from you and your loved ones.
 Your attorney can help you plan a strategy for presenting your case to the insurance adjuster or at trial.
-At Slappey & Sadd, LLC, you can discuss your case with a skilled brain injury lawyer who can help you decide whether and how best to pursue you claim.
+At Slappey & Sadd, LLC, you can discuss your case with a skilled medical malpractice lawyer in Atlanta who can help you decide whether and how best to pursue you claim.
 Call 404.255.6677 or toll free 888.474.9616 to set up a consultation at no charge to you.Medical Malpractice Attorney Georgia

 Medical malpractice is when someone in the medical profession fails to diagnose or treat a patient correctly and that person is injured or dies as a result.
 Typically medical malpractice not the sort of thing anyone of us really wants to think about when visiting a physician or receiving treatment in a hospital.
 Unfortunately, the treatment and care that you expect from the medical profession is not always of the highest standard.
 Mistakes are made on a regular basis and victims and their families have to deal with unexpected deaths and injuries that are often life changing, all because of decisions and actions taken by members of the medical profession.Who may be to Blame for Medical Malpractice?